think-root/content-alchemist/README.md

 - RESTful API for automatic generation of repository descriptions based on GitHub trends
 - RESTful API for manual generation of repository descriptions by specifying the repository URL
-- RESTful API for content management
+- RESTful API for content management and text editing
-- Database storage
+- Database storage with PostgreSQL
 - Support for multiple AI providers (Mistral AI, OpenAI, OpenRouter)